Merry Christmas (Daniel Johnston album): Background

-On April 22nd, he was admitted into a mental hospital in Bellevue, before being released due to a clerical error and opening for Firehose at CBGB's that same night.
+On April 22, he was admitted into a mental hospital in Bellevue, before being released due to a clerical error and opening for Firehose at CBGB's that same night.
 Johnston performed 'Don't Play Cards with Satan' at this gig.
 He was eventually returned home to West Virginia, with a greatly increased reputation due to his New York hijinks.
 The album 1990 was created using audio recordings from this month, and includes alternate recordings of 'Held The Hand', 'Don't Play Cards With Satan' and 'Lord, Give Me Hope.'

-In August, Johnston and Fair re-united in Uniontown, Maryland to record the album 'It's Spooky'.
+In August, Johnston and Fair re-united in Uniontown, Maryland, to record the album 'It's Spooky'.
 During this period Johnston was dressed in all white, believing that it was the Christian thing to do.
 On the CD issue of that album, the track 'Casper The Friendly Ghost' featured is the same recording as that featured on Merry Christmas.
 At the time Johnston was not taking his medication.

 On his way home, he got off the bus too soon.
 He became delusional and believed everyone around him had been possessed.
 Whilst he was making noise in the street, an elderly woman came to her window to tell him to be quiet.
 He began to pound at her door, terrifying the lady and causing her to jump out of her second-story window; leading her to break both of her ankles.
 Johnston was arrested and institutionalised at Weston Mental Hospital.
 Whilst being interviewed there, he stated that he believed demons were responsible for the woman's injuries.
 Merry Christmas was completed by Christmas of 1988.

 Recording

-The album is largely made up of demos recorded throughout 1988, including some ('Held The Hand', 'Don't Play Cards With Satan' & 'Lord Give Me Hope') created in preparation for the recording sessions that made up his 1990 album, recorded in April of 1988.
+The album is largely made up of demos recorded throughout 1988, including some ('Held The Hand', 'Don't Play Cards With Satan' & 'Lord Give Me Hope') created in preparation for the recording sessions that made up his 1990 album, recorded in April 1988.
 The album also includes a singular studio track, from the then unreleased It's Spooky.
+The same recording of 'Golly Gee' was later included on the 2023 expanded re-issue of Johnston's 1981 Songs of Pain album, alongside seven otherwise unreleased tracks.

 Other tracks were recorded later in the year, with the song 'Christmas In The Loony Bin' directly referring to his institutionalisation following the recording of It's Spooky.
 The opening track 'A Recorded Message', also refers to this.

 The album continues to show Johnston influenced by 1960s pop, as well as religious hymns.

 Johnston plays Piano, Chord organ, or Acoustic Guitar on the album.
 An extended version of Whiz Kid appeared on the Laurie EP in 1992, with a writing credit to Mark Hartenbach.
 The song, The River of No Return, takes its name from a ride at Six Flags AstroWorld, which Johnston operated during the summer of 1983.
 The ride closed in 1988 but by that point had been re-themed as The Wetlands.